Baylex/TW_widget/README.md

 ## Embed the Estimators into Squarespace with JavaScript
-In OneDrive with Excel Online, right clicking the file will allow the embed option to appear, which generates some JavaScript code that can be adjusted in a second screen.
-When all the adjustments are made the code can be copied and pasted into Squarespace code container.
-I wrapped the code with the center script to align the estimator on the page.
+In OneDrive with Excel Online, right clicking the file will allow the embed option to appear, which generates some JavaScript code that can be adjusted in a secondary screen.
+When all the adjustments are made, the code can be copied and pasted into a JavaScript container within Squarespace.
+I wrapped the code with the center script to align the estimator on the page for a final clean look.

 ## Final version of the Estimators
 [TIA Designation Estimator](https://transformationwaco.org/tia-designation-estimator)